-Many universities claim they have strong study abroad programs, but few match Dickinson's.
-For more than fifty years, the College has operated its own global study and research centers.
+For more than fifty years, Dickinson College has operated its own global study and research centers.
 These centers immerse students in the study of foreign language.
 They foster a deeper understanding of the political, social, cultural, and economic histories of the countries and regions where they are located.
 And they form a worldwide network of living laboratories from which students can trace the causes and consequences of global forces, examine differing policy responses to global change, and assess and learn from successes and failures.

 This network has been carefully built and is continually enhanced.
 Most of our centers have been located purposefully in provincial capitals.
 Dickinson’s deep relationships in these smaller cities provide our students with access to local leaders in government and business, key internship opportunities, close ties to community partners, and, most important, direct relationships with faculty and scholars at our partner universities.
 Moreover, Dickinson faculty are intimately involved in all aspects of study abroad, from academic advising to directing and/or teaching at our global centers.